theibsi/ibsi-doc/docs/01_Introduction.rst

 frontier” :cite:`Caicedo2017`.
-This reference manual therefore presents an effort to chart a course through part of this frontier by presenting consensus-based recommendations, guidelines, benchmarks and definitions for image biomarker extraction, and thus increase the reproducibility of studies involving radiomics.
+This reference manual therefore presents an effort to chart a course through part of this frontier by presenting consensus-based recommendations, guidelines, definitions and reference values for image biomarkers and defining a general radiomics image processing scheme.
+We hope use of this manual will improve reproducibility of radiomic studies.

-We opted for a specific focus on image biomarker extraction from acquired imaging.
-Thus, imaging biomarker validation, viewed in a broader framework such as the one presented by :cite:`OConnor2016`, or in smaller-scope workflows such as those presented by :cite:`Caicedo2017` and by :cite:`Lambin2017`, falls beyond the scope of this work.
+We opted for a specific focus on the computation of image biomarkers from acquired imaging.
+Thus, validation of imaging biomarkers, either viewed in a broader framework such as the one presented by :cite:`OConnor2016`, or within smaller-scope settings such as those presented by :cite:`Caicedo2017` and by :cite:`Lambin2017`, falls beyond the scope of this work.
-Notably, the question of standardising imaging biomarker acquisition and analysis is being addressed in a more comprehensive manner by groups such as the Quantitative Imaging Biomarker Alliance :cite:`Sullivan2015,Mulshine2015`, the Quantitative Imaging Network :cite:`Clarke2014,nordstrom2016quantitative`, and task groups and committees of the American Association of Physicists in Medicine, the European Association for Nuclear Medicine :cite:`Boellaard2015`, the European Society of Radiology (ESR) :cite:`EuropeanSocietyofRadiologyESR2013`, and the European Organisation for Research and Treatment of Cancer (EORTC) :cite:`Waterton2012,OConnor2016`, among others.
-Where overlap exists, the reference manual refers to existing recommendations and guidelines.
+Notably, the issue of harmonising and standardising (medical) image acquisition and reconstruction is being addressed in a more comprehensive manner by groups such as the Quantitative Imaging Biomarker Alliance :cite:`Sullivan2015,Mulshine2015`, the Quantitative Imaging Network :cite:`Clarke2014,nordstrom2016quantitative`, and task groups and committees of the American Association of Physicists in Medicine, the European Association for Nuclear Medicine :cite:`Boellaard2015`, the European Society of Radiology (ESR) :cite:`EuropeanSocietyofRadiologyESR2013`, and the European Organisation for Research and Treatment of Cancer (EORTC) :cite:`Waterton2012,OConnor2016`, among others.
+Where overlap does exists, the reference manual refers to existing recommendations and guidelines.

-This reference manual is divided into several chapters that describe processing of acquired imaging for high-throughput image biomarker extraction (:ref:`chap_img_proc`); define a diverse set of image biomarkers (:ref:`chap_image_features`); describe guidelines for reporting on high-throughput image biomarker extraction and an image biomarker nomenclature (:ref:`chap_report_guidelines`); and describe the benchmark data sets (:ref:`chap_benchmark_sets`).
+This reference manual is divided into several chapters that describe processing of acquired and reconstructed (medical) imaging for high-throughput computation of image biomarkers (**Chapter**\  2: :ref:`chap_img_proc`); that define a diverse set of image biomarkers (**Chapter**\  3: :ref:`chap_image_features`); that describe guidelines for reporting on radiomic studies and provide nomenclature for image biomarkers
+(**Chapter**\  4: :ref:`chap_report_guidelines`); and that describe the data sets and image processing configurations used to find reference values for image biomarkers (**Chapter**\  5: :ref:`chap_benchmark_sets`).